u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/config/connect.rst

 .. important::
-   The disk image that the :abbr:`IoT (Internet of Things)` box SD card is formatted with is unique to the version of the Odoo database that the :abbr:`IoT (Internet of Things)` box is running on.
+   The disk image that the :abbr:`IoT (Internet of Things)` box SD card is formatted with is unique to the version of the Thrive Bureau ERP database that the :abbr:`IoT (Internet of Things)` box is running on.
    Ensure that the :abbr:`IoT (Internet of Things)` box is :doc:`flashed <flash_sdcard>` with the most up-to-date disk image.